 A Fine Facility for the Wabash Valley

-Bob Warn Field at Sycamore Stadium debuted in 1978, but was renovated and transformed in 2009 to a more luxurious facility.
-The home stadium for the Indiana State University baseball team has never looked better and with a capacity of 1,000 seats it is a much larger venue that has also attracted the Terre Haute Rex of the Prospect League during the summer months.
+Bob Warn Field at Sycamore Stadium debuted in 1978 but was renovated and transformed in 2009 into a more luxurious facility.
+The home stadium for the Indiana State University baseball team has never looked better and with a capacity of 1,000 seats, it is a much larger venue that has also attracted the Terre Haute Rex of the Prospect League during the summer months.

 The field gets its name from longtime ISU baseball coach Bob Warn who piloted the program from 1976-2004 and led the Sycamores to their only College World Series appearance in 1986.
 On campus, Warn is a legend and he now has a stadium with his name and will leave a lasting legacy to future ballplayers.

 From the outside, the field looks especially elegant with a beautiful salmon stucco finish.
 Still, on the inside, it is the familiar aluminum bleacher seating resembling what the ballpark had during its first 30 years of service.
 Do not get me wrong, Terre Haute has a great baseball tradition that almost vanished during the summer of 1956, and with renovations to the stadium, Indiana State has created a very impressive ballpark for the college and the city to use.

 There is one concession area near the main entrance of the stadium.
 There are few choices and prices are from moderate to high.
 For example, the super nachos are $6.
 The area is behind the seating concourse and one would need to step away from the game for a few moments to get something to eat or drink.